Find a Location

 In addition, most over-the-counter yeast infection treatments are geared toward the most common type of yeast that causes yeast infections.
 However, some women may have a yeast infection from another type of yeast.
 Therefore, OTC treatments may not work for you if your yeast infection is due to another strain of yeast.
 In these cases, one of our providers can help identify the specific type of yeast and prescribe treatments specifically for that type of yeast infection.
 This can help you get the right type of treatment rather than deal with ongoing symptoms from using the incorrect anti-fungal treatments.

-Can Menopause Lead to Yeast Infections?
+Can Menopause Cause Yeast Infections?

 Vaginal yeast infections can occur at any age.
 However, some women notice they get more yeast infections during and after menopause.
 Some common conditions you may experience during menopause can increase your risk for yeast infections.
 In addition, some of the symptoms of menopause can make you more vulnerable to yeast infections.